efekos/Classes/wiki/getting-started.md

 # Accessing to the services

 Classes make its API work using server services.
-So you need to use `Server#getServerServicesManager` in your main plugin class to access a service.
+So you need to use `Server#getServicesManager` in your main plugin class to access a service.
 For example:

 ````java
 package me.efekos.newplugin;